sarfarazunarr/100-SQL-Queries/readme.md

 These SQL queries have been assigned by Professor Dr. Qasim and cover all the topics studied till the mid-term in the DBMS course.

+---

 **IF YOU ARE STUDENT AND WANTS TO PRACTICE THEN I DON'T RECOMMEND YOU TO COPY AND PASTE YOU CAN SEE AND FIRST START WRITING BY YOURSELF THEN YOU CAN CHECK.**

 *Found any mistake?
 Start a issue on this repo*

+---

+✅ 92 Queries Completed
+🌀 8 Queries will be added
+😠 Some Queries are left blank for you to practice 😉.

+---

 1. Display the full name of employees by concatenating first and last names.
 ```sql